Kumara2mahe/ReSume/readme.md

     $ cd ReSume

-Install project dependencies using the 'requirements' file in the project directory:
+Install project dependencies using the 'requirements/local' file in the project directory:

-    $ pip install -r requirements.txt
+    $ pip install -r requirements/local.txt

+Rename the '.env.example' to '.env' and change the environment values with your own like below

+    SECRET_KEY="your-secret-key-here-and-must-be-greater-than-50character"
+    DEBUG="True"
+    ..

 Then simply apply the migrations: